Begin at 9:00am

 - To each other – Enjoy a slice of delicious breakfast pizza and feel free to chat with one another!
 We’ll begin at 9.

 He’s called each of us by name into His Kingdom, not because of what we’ve done, but because of what Jesus did.

-As we celebrate the 500th anniversary of The Reformation, read what Luther had to say in his sermons regarding grace…
+Read what Luther had to say in his sermons regarding grace…

 - “He who does not receive salvation purely through grace, independently of all good works, certainly will never secure it.”

 - “Truly, then, we are saved by grace alone, without works or other merit.”